smeskini123/testPage/README.md

 This is created to test CB banner implemented through GTM - CMP

 # https://smeskini123.github.io/testPage/Scriptbanner.html
-This is created to test the manually implemented banner
+This is created to test the manually implemented CB banner

 # https://smeskini123.github.io/testPage/subdomainPageCB.html
 This is created to test the manually implemented banner - sub-domains and CDCS (Bulk Consent)